-Free and Reduced Price Meals are available to families who qualify.
-If you would like to apply please complete a free and reduced application.
-Applications can be completed via Stratapps our online application system, or you can download and print a Free and Reduced Application Form Here.
+Educational Meal Benefits are available to families who qualify.
+If you would like to apply please complete an Educational Benefit application.
+Applications can be completed via Stratapps our online application system, or you can download and print an Educational Benefit Application Form Here.
 The forms can also be picked up and returned (completed) to any school office.
 You will be notified by mail of your child's status.
 Until notification, you must provide your child with lunch or lunch money.

 A new application must be submitted each year.
 You are encouraged to complete and return your new application as soon as possible.